-The HIKO P is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:
+The HIKO is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:

-- The Inner Bag, that allows you to keep your glider protected during storage and transport. - An adjustable compression strap, which allows you to compress the Inner Bag as much as possible to reduce packing. - · A riser bag, to protect and pack them neatly. - A repair kit with self-adhesive ripstop fabric. - The Kargo 90 backpack: this is not included in the pack, but it is recommended.
-It allows you to carry all the equipment comfortably and without space problems.
-It has been optimally and ergonomically designed for X-Alps athletes, for maximum comfort over long distances.
-It has enough space for the HIKO P and the Arrow P / Arrow P Race - The Expe 80 backpack: this is not included in the pack, but is also recommended if you need more space for your equipment.
-It is the largest lightweight mountain backpack in our range.
-It has been specially designed for hike & fly with our larger P Series gliders.
-It's adjustable, comfortable and ergonomic: very practical for vol bivs.
-Its volume capacity is variable, with +15 litres thanks to the roll-up top, which allows you to adapt the space according to the content.
-It is perfect for pilots and adventurers looking for a combination of comfort, functionality and capacity.
+The Inner Bag, that allows you to keep your glider protected during storage and transport.

+- An adjustable compression strap, which allows you to compress the Inner Bag as much as possible to reduce packing. - \cdot $\,$ A riser bag, to protect and pack them neatly. - · A repair kit with self-adhesive ripstop fabric. - The Kargo 130 backpack for HIKO sizes 20, 22 and 24.
+This is not included in the scope of delivery but its purchase is recommended.
+It allows us to carry all the equipment comfortably and without space problems. - The Kargo 160 backpack for HIKO sizes 26, 28 and 30.
+This is not included in the scope of delivery, but its purchase is recommended.
+It allows us to carry all the equipment comfortably and without space problems.